 The support and guidance made available to students once they have enrolled in the degree respond to what is stated in section 4.3 of the Degree Verification Report.

-Once the student has been admitted to the Master's Degree, the Academic Committee will assign him/her a tutor who will be in charge of guiding and directing the student in his/her learning process, as well as assisting him/her in the administrative procedures of the Master's Degree.
-The tutor must guide the student in the design of his/her academic curriculum and actively monitor the development of his/her academic activity.
-The tutor, in addition to guiding the student in the general aspects of the Master's Degree, will inform him/her about the options offered and the infrastructures available to him/her.
-He/she will also inform the student of the projects in which he/she can be integrated to carry out the Master's final project.
-The tutor must hold regular meetings with the students he/she supervises to analyse the evolution of the learning process.
-To do this, he/she will draw up a tutoring plan in which he/she will record the activities planned throughout the academic year, issuing a report at the end of the year to be sent to the Academic Committee.
+Once students have been admitted to the Master's program, the Academic Committee will assign them a tutor who will be responsible for guiding and advising them throughout their learning process, as well as assisting them with the Master's administrative procedures.
+The tutor must guide students in designing their academic curriculum and actively monitor their academic progress.
+In addition to guiding students through general aspects of the Master's program, the tutor will inform them about the options available and the infrastructure available to them.
+They will also inform students of the projects they can participate in to complete their Master's thesis.
+The tutor must hold regular meetings with the students they supervise to analyze the progress of the learning process.
+To this end, they will develop a tutoring plan outlining the activities planned throughout the academic year, issuing a report at the end of the year to be sent to the Academic Committee.

 Within the proposed tutorial Action Plan, two horizontal activities will be incorporated: